Psychometric software: IRTEQ

 IRTEQ is a freeware Windows GUI application that implements IRT scaling and equating developed by Kyung (Chris) T. Han.
 It implements IRT scaling/equating methods that are widely used with the “Non-Equivalent Groups Anchor Test” design: Mean/Mean, Mean/Sigma, Robust Mean/Sigma, and TCC methods.
 For TCC methods, IRTEQ provides the user with the option to choose various score distributions for incorporation into the loss function.
 IRTEQ supports various popular unidimensional IRT models: Logistic models for dichotomous responses (with 1, 2, or 3 parameters) and the Generalized Partial Credit Model (GPCM) (including Partial Credit Model (PCM), which is a special case of GPCM) and Graded Response Model (GRM) for polytomous responses.
 IRTEQ can also equate test scores on the scale of a test to the scale of another test using IRT true score equating.

 ResidPlots-2

 ResidPlots-2 is a free program for IRT graphical residual analysis.
 It was developed by Tie Liang, Kyung (Chris) T. Han, and Ronald K. Hambleton at the University of Massachusetts Amherst.

 WinGen

 WinGen is a free Windows-based program that generates IRT parameters and item responses.
 Kyung (Chris) T. Han at the University of Massachusetts Amherst.

 ST

 ST conducts item response theory (IRT) scale transformations for dichotomously scored tests.

 POLYST

-POLYST conducts IRT scale transformations for dichotomously and polytomously scored tests.
+POLYST conducts IRT scale transformations for dichotomously and polytomous scored tests.